 The entrance fee is € 5.00 per person and the fee already includes an audio guide which is available in English and in six other languages.
 For € 7.50 you may purchase a day pass museum ticket instead which makes sense if you plan to visit at least one additional museum in Nuremberg that day.
 There are lockers available which you may use free of charge.
 Also you find a cafeteria in the foyer of the Documentation Centre, where you can sit down for drinks and snacks.

 Fascination and Terror

 Its permanent exhibition “Faszination und Gewalt” (Fascination and Terror) is concerned with the causes, connections, and consequences of the Nazi movement in Germany.
 It is structured in a chronological order and first shows the fascination, extensively managed with means of modern marketing and media.
 The visitor will learn how the Nazis celebrated their movement in an “almost obscene fashion, presenting an appealing but false picture of their regime to the world” (as the documentation center states on their website).

 Many films are shown in the exhibition and you probably need a total of about two to two and a half hours for your visit.
-This time is needed for the documentation center itself – not for a visit of the Rally Grounds.
+This amount of time is needed for the documentation center itself – not for a visit to the Rally Grounds.